Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 	- New processing is appended at the end of the loop() function.

 	- Two new threshold functions are appended at the end of the code after the loop function.

-## Tips, Tricks, and Traps

-- If you take a long shower (> 10 minutes), verify that the bathroom motion sensor sees you!
-Look for the blue light.

-- For showers longer than 20 minutes, don't forget to wave at the motion sensor once in a while.

-- Activate the Manual Override switch in the HA screen for the powerwash vendor or other vendors using water.

-- Keep an eye on the motion sensors.
-If one stops working, you could be in for a surprise in the shower at about 10 minutes.

-## Results

-- This system has operated since March 2022 with no unanticipated shutoffs.

-- Very slow leak rates may not close the valve, especially if the pressure happens to be on the up cycle.

-   	- In this case, the nightly Static Pressure Test gives an abnormally high reading that should be followed up.

 ## Home Assistant Screens